Entropic turnpike estimates for the kinetic Schr\"odinger problem: Introduction and statement of the main results

 \end{theorem} \begin{theorem}[Entropic turnpike for KFSP] Grant \ref{H1}, \ref{H2} and \ref{FH3}.There exists a positive constant $C_{d,\alpha,\beta,\gamma}$ such that for any $0<\delta\leq1$ and $t\in[\delta,\,T-\delta]$, as soon as $T>\tempo$, it holds

 Moreover, as soon as $T>(\tempo)\vee\tempobis$, we have

 \end{theorem}

-\begin{remark} As we pointed out in the introduction, there is a vast literature on the turnpike property for deterministic finite or infinite dimensional control problems and a comparably small body of results concerning stochastic control problems.
-If we compare our results with what is known in deterministic control we remark that, quite curiously, exponential estimates for the deterministic noiseless version of \eqref{eq: KSPd stoch control}, obtained removing the Brownian motion form the controlled state equation, do not seem to be covered from existing results, even in the case when $\mu$ and $\nu$ are Dirac measures.\footnote{For example, if we compare with the reference work \cite{trelat2015turnpike}, the matrix $W$ defined at Eq.~(10) therein would not be invertible for the problem under consideration, which thus fails to satisfy the hypothesis of the main turnpike result obtained there.} For linear-quadratic problems though, the result is well known, see e.g. \cite{breiten2020turnpike} for precise estimates.
+\begin{remark} If we compare our results with what is known in deterministic control we remark that, quite curiously, exponential estimates for the deterministic noiseless version of \eqref{eq: KSPd stoch control}, obtained removing the Brownian motion form the controlled state equation, do not seem to be covered from existing results, even in the case when $\mu$ and $\nu$ are Dirac measures.\footnote{For example, if we compare with the reference work \cite{trelat2015turnpike}, the matrix $W$ defined at Eq.~(10) therein would not be invertible for the problem under consideration, which thus fails to satisfy the hypothesis of the main turnpike result obtained there.} For linear-quadratic problems though, the result is well known, see e.g. \cite{breiten2020turnpike} for precise estimates.
 Theorems \ref{teo entropic turnpike} and \ref{full:teo entropic turnpike} provide \emph{global} turnpike estimates, that is to say we do not ask $\mu$ and $\nu$ to be close to $\frm$.
 We do ask $\cH(\mu|\frm),\cH(\nu|\frm)<+\infty$, but this condition is very mild and necessary for the Schr\"odinger problem to have a finite value.
 This is in contrast with most exponential turnpike estimates we are aware of in deterministic control (see e.g. \cite[Theorem 1]{trelat2015turnpike}).
 The passage from local to global estimates seems to be possible \cite{trelat2018integral,trelat2020linear} under some extra assumptions, such as the existence of a storage function, but this comes at the price of losing quite some information on the multiplicative constants appearing in \eqref{entropic eq}.
-Moreover, the condition $T>\tempo$ of Theorem \ref{teo entropic turnpike} should be replaced with a condition of the form $T>T_0$ with $T_0$ depending on the initial conditions and potentially very large.
-Of course, it must be stressed that we work here in a specific setting and do not present results for stochastic control problems that hold under general assumptions comparable to those of the above mentioned references for the deterministic setup. \end{remark}
+Moreover, the condition $T>\tempo$ of Theorem~\ref{teo entropic turnpike} should be replaced with a condition of the form $T>T_0$ with $T_0$ depending on the initial conditions and potentially very large. \end{remark}